sakibmiyahn/devlogs-by-sakib/cmbjfbrak000109jsg33w1v3v.md

 * `prettier/prettier` - ESLint surfaces Prettier issues, but only as warnings.

-* `no-console` - Logs are useful during development but shouldn’t ship to prod.
+* `no-console` - Logs are useful during development, but shouldn’t ship to prod.

 * `no-unused-vars` - Helps avoid bloated, misleading code.